margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Beliefs in America ##
-Americans believe in silver linings.
+Americans believe in silver linings. <br>
-Americans believe in family.
+Americans believe in family. <br>
 Americans believe in beauty.

 Americans believe in grace.

 Americans believe in laughter.

 Americans believe in color.

 Americans believe in rainbows.

 Americans believe in relating.

 Americans believe in sincerity.

 Americans believe in the power of kindness.

 Americans believe in music.

 Americans believe in peace.

 Americans believe in the voice.

 Americans believe in opportunity.

 Americans believe that anything can be achieved.

 Americans believe in a liberal, broad education.

 Americans believe in a team.

 Americans believe in the power of people.

 Americans believe in the South.

 Americans believe in unity.

 Americans believe in a better tomorrow.

 Americans believe in the ability of someone else.

 Americans believe in a new America.

 Americans believe in the entrepreneurship.

 Americans believe in youth.

 Americans believe in what is right.

 Americans believe in the power of love.
 Americans believe in sunlight.
 Americans believe that one can do it.